 Gautam has an active work life that includes overseeing the publishing business.
 He lives and works in South Mumbai and visits Goa and Kashmir often during the year, in addition to his annual pilgrimage to the South Indian town of Tiruvannamalai, home to Sri Ramana Maharshi’s ashram and Arunachala, the holy mountain.

 Depending on Gautam’s schedule, meetings take place on some Sunday mornings at his residence in South Mumbai.
 If you wish to be informed of these meetings, please join the mailing list.
 The talks which get recorded are also uploaded on YouTube.
-No talks have been taking place at his residence since March 2020, when the Pandemic began.
-However, talks are being regularly live-streamed on Zoom as well as YouTube.
+Sometimes, Gautam also gives talks and has interactions with a live audience on Zoom.

 Gautam is also a regular guest speaker on the popular YouTube channel Sai Baba Devotee Speaks, where he provides insights into the teachings of the renowned Indian Master, Sai Baba of Shirdi.